Department of Computer Science

 Office: ECCR 1B12

-I am an Assistant Professor of Computer Science and Telecommunications at the University of Colorado at Boulder.
+I am an Assistant Professor of Computer Science at the University of Colorado at Boulder.

 I did my doctoral work at the California Institute of Technology, and was a Research Scientist

 at the same institute before joining the University of Colorado.

 My research aims to build rigorous foundations and develop new methodologies in optimization,

 control, game theory, and systems theory for analysis, control, and design of complex

 networked systems, in particular communication/computer networks and power networks.